enyojs/enact-samples/sandstone/pattern-virtualgridlist-incremental-load/README.md

-## VirtualGridList With Infinite Scroll Pattern
+## Incremental Data Loading in VirtualGridList Pattern

-A sample Enact application that shows off how to load items with infinite scroll in VirtualGridList.
+A sample Enact application that demonstrates how to load items incrementally in a VirtualGridList.

 Run `npm install` then `npm run serve` to have the app running on [http://localhost:8080](http://localhost:8080), where you can view it in your browser.